Skip to content

 • The agreement is to defraud or defeat a creditor (or creditors) may be set aside if it was made with the intent of defrauding or defeating a creditor (or creditors).

-At Mediations Australia, we have a team of family lawyers and mediators who can assist you in Canberra, Perth, Adelaide, Melbourne, Sydney and all other locations in Australia.
+At Mediations Australia, we have a team of family lawyers and mediators who can assist you in Canberra, Perth, Central Coast, Melbourne, Sydney and all other locations in Australia.
 We also do international family law matters.

 Getting legal advice early is the most important thing to do.